SPDX-translation-Japan/spdx-3-model/docs/glossary.md

 A class representing a concept of primary focus within a given domain.

 In a graph or serialized set of instance content this would be the granularity of what would be a node in the graph or a top-level object in the serialization set.
-This is typically similar to the scoping seen in labelled property graphs.
+This is typically similar to the scoping seen in labeled property graphs.

 ## Namespace